Add Selectors That Allow Users to Filter the Dashboard Results

-- While in edit mode, drag the global filter panel widget on top of the chart in the dashboard canvas.
+- While in edit mode, drag the Filter widget on top of the chart in the dashboard canvas.
 Notice the red box.
 This box shows the default size of the chart widget.
 It’s red to indicate that you can’t place it here.
-Except for container widgets, widgets can’t overlap.
+Widgets can’t overlap on a dashboard.

-- To enable users to filter on the sales rep, click the panel widget, select the DTC Opportunity dataset and the Opportunity Owner field.
+- To enable users to filter on the sales rep, click the Filter widget, select the DTC Opportunity dataset and the Opportunity Owner field.

 - Click Create to create a filter based on this dataset field.